Top

 If negotiation with your spouse is possible, this will likely lead to the best outcome with the least amount of conflict.
 We are ready to help you with all details of the parenting plan, and we will advocate for the terms that are most important to you.

-If negotiation is not possible (either because your spouse refuses or there has been a history of domestic violence), our child custody attorneys in Gilbert will help you craft your own parenting plan and present it to the court, along with the information about why your parenting plan is best for your children.
-We will then vigorously advocate for you and your children in a litigated dispute, fighting to preserve your relationship with and access to them.
+If negotiation is not possible (either because your spouse refuses or there has been a history of domestic violence), our child custody attorneys will help you craft your own parenting plan and present it to the Prescott/Gilbert courthouse, along with the information about why your parenting plan is best for your children.

 Grandparent And Third-Party Visitation Rights